 - What is a Category 2 individual?

-- A Category 2 Individual is a special tax status designed for high net worth individuals as a means of limiting their potential taxable liability.
+- A Category 2 Individual is an individual qualifying for a special tax status designed for high net worth individuals as a means of limiting their potential taxable liability.

-- A Category 2 Individual’s minimum annual tax payable is £22,000, or £1,833.33 for each complete month or part month for which the certificate is in force.
-At current rates, a Category 2 Individual would pay approximately a maximum of £28,360 per annum.
+- A Category 2 Individual’s minimum annual tax payable is £37,000, or £3,083.33 for each complete month or part month for which the certificate is in force.

-However, it should be considered that a Category 2 Individual certificate will not shield any individual from becoming tax resident in a different country.
+- Being in possession of a Category 2 Individual certificate does not shield any individual from becoming tax resident in a different country.